Peergos/Peergos/README.md

 Peergos
 ========

 Peergos is a peer-to-peer encrypted filesystem with secure sharing of files designed to be resistant to surveillance of data content or friendship graphs.
-It will have a secure email replacement, with some interoperabiltiy with email.
+It will have a secure email replacement, with some interoperability with email.
 There will also be a totally private and secure social network, where users are in control of who sees what (executed cryptographically).

 The name Peergos comes from the Greek word Πύργος (Pyrgos), which means stronghold or tower, but phonetically spelt with the nice connection to being peer-to-peer.